 To what extent are arts and cultural organisations currently engaged in this relevant activity?

-Please book your place at the top of thie page.
+Please book your place at the top of the page.
 Any questions, email the Network Lead, Jackie Elliman FRSA: email@example.com

-If you'd like to contribute to the inquiry but are unable to join us on the 31st, you can fill out this online form.
+If you'd like to contribute to the inquiry but are unable to join us on 31 October, you can fill out this online form.